realvpntest/vpn-guide/docs/surfshark.md

 ---
-title: Best Value VPN in 2025 – Surfshark Review Based on Real Testing
+title: Surfshark VPN Review 2025 – Best Value for Streaming, Speed & Security
-description: In this review, we’ll break down **why Surfshark stands out as the best value VPN**, based entirely on hands-on testing.
-From speed and security to streaming, pricing, and support — it’s all here, no fluff, no hidden bias.
+description: Unbiased Surfshark VPN review for 2025.
+Real test results on speed, streaming (Netflix, Disney+), security, gaming, and pricing.
+Is it still worth it?
 permalink: /surfshark/
 ---

-# 🛡️ Best Value VPN in 2025 – Surfshark Review Based on Real Testing
+## 🛡️ Best Value VPN in 2025 – Surfshark Review Based on Real Testing

 If you’re hunting for a VPN that delivers **top-tier performance without draining your wallet**, [**Surfshark**](https://get.surfshark.net/aff_c?offer_id=926&aff_id=38237) still leads the pack in 2025.